Louisiana Creole cuisine: Primary favorites

 Shrimp Creole—Shrimp Creole is a favorite of Creole cuisine in the greater New Orleans area.
-It's a dish made of shrimp, tomatoes, onion, bell pepper, celery, garlic and cayenne pepper.
+It is a dish made of shrimp, tomatoes, onion, bell pepper, celery, garlic and cayenne pepper.
 Classic shrimp creole does not contain a roux, but some cooks may add one.
-It's an early Creole dish that shows its strong French and Spanish heritage.
+It is an early Creole dish that shows its strong French and Spanish heritage.

 Red beans and rice—Red beans and rice is one of the most common dishes found in New Orleans, cooked in homes and restaurants throughout the New Orleans area.
 Red beans arrived with white French Creoles from Haiti who escaped Haiti during the slave uprising, settling in New Orleans.
 The wonderful stew of red beans has a strong Caribbean influence.